Research at the School of Nursing

 English Proficiency

-If your native language is not English, or your undergraduate instruction was not in English, you need a minimum English proficiency test score: TOEFL = 580 (paper)/92 (internet-based), MELAB = 82 or IELTS = 7.
-Please refer to the Graduate School for more information.
+If your native language is not English and your undergraduate instruction was not in English, you need a minimum English proficiency test score:

-- English is the exclusive language of instruction at the undergraduate institution you attended
+- English is the exclusive language of instruction at the undergraduate institution you attended.

-- You earned a degree from a regionally-accredited U.S. college or university not more than five years prior to the anticipated semester of enrollment
+- You earned a degree from a regionally accredited U.S. college or university within five years of your anticipated start date.

-Our program requires a minimum of 52 credits and is designed to be completed in 4 years.
-Graduate School cost of attendance is based on a nine-month period.
-Although the cost of attending UW-Madison will vary among all students, the university bases its financial aid awards on this budget: Graduate School Cost of Attendance.
+Although the cost of attending UW–Madison will vary among all students, the university bases its financial aid awards on this budget: Graduate School Cost of Attendance.

 Visit the Costs & Financial Aid page for full information about financial support.